TaraJura/mdb-ui-kit/README.md

 ### Chips

 By default, a chip is added when the input is blurred.
 This breaks autocomplete, so the feature has been removed and it is only possible to add a chip by pressing Enter.

+### Range

+Range did not originally remove the thumb element when disposed.